The Royal Botanic Gardens is one of the best places to really appreciate spring in the city. Here are five ways to make the most of it.

 For thousands of years the site of the Gardens has been a significant meeting place for the local custodians of the area, the Boonwurrung and Woiwurrung people of the Kulin nations.
 Get a deeper understanding of our shared environment on this Aboriginal heritage walk, which runs daily at 11am (except Saturdays).

 See the gardens from a different angle – take a cruise on an English-style punt around the Ornamental Lake.
 Discover picturesque islands and bays of the lake and learn more about the history, wildlife and plants on this unique chauffeured experience.
-It’s also a stunning photo opportunity.
+It’s also a stunning photo opportunity – and you can bring your dog!

 Find-your-own highlights walk